The App Stack Reality Check

 Key limitation: Too much choice can paralyze decision-making – some people need the curated approach of Headspace instead.

-This is the simplest tool on the list – but it’s often the most effective for office and remote workers.
-Slack’s native Do Not Disturb feature and custom status (“In deep work, back at 3pm”) create a boundary without adding another app.
+For most office and remote workers, this is the highest-impact first step – and it costs nothing.
+Slack’s native Do Not Disturb feature and custom status (“In deep work, back at 3pm”) create a real boundary without adding another app.
+If your work-life problem is primarily Slack, start here before downloading anything else.

 How it works: Set Do Not Disturb hours (9-5 PM you have DND; after hours you don’t).
 Your status shows colleagues that you’re unavailable.
 Slack won’t send you notifications during DND hours, and messages queue until your status normalizes.